Solutions

 Ensure that you have a system in place for monitoring cash flow.
 Whether you handle it internally or outsource it to a fractional CFO or bookkeeping professional, make sure that you:

-In your financial reports, be sure to clearly differentiate all the types of revenue and expenses listed.
+In your financial reports, be sure to clearly differentiate all the types of revenue, expenses, and assets listed.
 For instance, you should list which revenue comes from donations, grants, investment income, membership dues, etc.

 Create realistic budgets and financial forecasts.